 When the chakra is open and balanced: Cosmic vision, seeing things without the filter of past, expectations, or judgment.
 Ability to make decisions and find confidence in decision making.

 When the chakra is not balanced: Blocked Ajna manifest as problems as lack of foresight, mental rigidity, selective memory and depression.
 Locked Ajna causes mental confusion, headaches, migraines, dizziness.
 Challenges making decisions.
 Challenges seeing other points of view .

 Association: Throat, taste, smell, and hearing.

-Yoga Asana: Drihsty, Adho Mukha Svanasana, Balasana.
+Yoga Postures to open the chakra: Drihsty, Adho Mukha Svanasana, Balasana.
 Relaxation and meditation practices use Ajna to consciously connect beyond physical awareness.

 The Ajna chakra is responsible for our dreams in this life and recollects the memories and reflections of our life.
 The third eye regulates growth and development at every level through the brain centers and the pituitary gland.
 The two lower chakras of Muladhara and Svadishthana operate as the opposing force for the Ajna.
 These lower and higher chakras come together at Ajna, opening the mind to stillness.
 Through the integration of the chakras and of intellect and feeling, Ajna is the gateway to profound self-knowledge and intuition.

 The Crown – Sahasrara